-Airborne dirt can accumulate on paint and discolor it, Dirt can then become a fertile ground for and a source of food for mildew.
-Chalky pigment can be released from paint as it weathers, resulting in fading of colors and unsightly rundown.
+Airborne dirt can accumulate on paint and discolor it.
+Dirt can then become a fertile ground for and a source of food for mildew.
+Chalky pigment can be released from the paint film as it weathers, resulting in fading of colors and unsightly streaky rundown.
 Both dirt and chalk can be removed by scrubbing or power washing.

 - Scrubbing is best done with a mild detergent and a scrub brush, followed by thorough rinsing.
-Harsh, alkaline cleaners, such as TSP, can reduce gloss of alkyd paints as well as of some latex paints
+Don’t use harsh alkaline cleaners such as TSP, as these can reduce gloss of alkyd as well as of some latex paints

 Watch Out for Cracking and Peeling

-It is important to check for this condition of exterior paint in order to catch failures early, and thus minimize subsequent greater paint failures and make re?paints more cost effective.
-Check the paint closely for cracking and peeling, and repair immediately.
+It is important to check for this condition of exterior paint and to catch failures early, This way you wills minimize subsequent greater paint failures or make re-paints, if these are desired, less expensive.
+Examine the paint coating closely for cracking and peeling, and repair immediately.